JudeBake/STM32F4xx_Template/README.md

 STM32F4_Template
 ================

-template project for stm32f4xx whit FreeRTOS and FreeRTOS C++ wrapper
+Eclipse Template project for stm32f4xx whit FreeRTOS and FreeRTOS C++ wrapper.
+This project have dependencies on project FreeRTOS, FreeRTOS_EC and STM32F4xx_StdPeriph.
+The link of linked folders to those dependencies may be needing adjustment depending of your own directory tree.